 Refer to Open Issue 8 to verify with Scott and Steve Rigoni as to whether Final Checked is a NAR Status or an information only update.

-EDNAR FBR 266
+EDNAR FBR 266 (Release 2)

 When the “Commenced By” and “Commenced Start” fields are updated in the DMS Schedule Header these need to be updated to EDNAR to update the NAR status to "Switching Commenced" (see Table 1 above for details).

-EDNAR FBR 260
+EDNAR FBR 268 (Release 2)

 DMS must trigger a status update to EDNAR on completion of the Planned Switching Schedule.
 The NAR status must be updated to "Switching Complete" for all scenarios, e.g. Partially Complete etc.

-EDNAR FBR 267
+EDNAR FBR 267 (Release 2)

 When completing a Switching Schedule a Controller must be able to select one of the following options: